 Both Samsung and Sony have extensive customer support networks, and their quality may vary depending on your location.
 It’s best to check customer reviews for your specific region to determine which brand has better customer support in your area.

-2. Are Samsung and Sony TVs energy efficient?
+Are Samsung and Sony TVs energy efficient?

 Both Samsung and Sony TVs are generally energy efficient, with most models featuring energy-saving settings and options.
 The actual energy consumption may vary depending on the model and usage patterns.

-3. How long do Samsung and Sony TVs usually last?
+How long do these TVs usually last?

 The lifespan of a TV depends on its usage and care.
 On average, Samsung and Sony TVs can last anywhere from 7 to 10 years or more with proper care and maintenance.

-4. What is the difference between QLED and OLED in terms of image quality?
+What is the difference between QLED and OLED in terms of image quality?

 QLED TVs generally offer higher brightness levels and vibrant colors, making them suitable for well-lit rooms.
 OLED TVs, on the other hand, provide better contrast and deeper blacks, making them ideal for dark room viewing and movie enthusiasts.

-5. How often do Samsung and Sony release new TV models?
+How often do Samsung and Sony release new TV models?

 Samsung and Sony typically release new TV models on an annual basis, with updated features and improvements.
 However, it’s not necessary to upgrade your TV every year, as most TVs are designed to last for several years with proper care and maintenance.